nickangtc/nickang-blog-gatsby/content/blog/2020-12-27-shops-closed-on-sunday-germany/index.md

 In Germany since the *Ladenschlussgesetz* 50 years ago, despite a 2006 *Föderalismusreform* (Federalism reform) that let states regulate their opening hours, *all* states have stuck to the “close shops on Sunday” rule, liberalising only the operating hours on the other 6 days of the week.

 Old habits die hard?
-Or is the wisdom to not fix what does not need fixing coming through here?
+Or is this the wisdom to not fix what does not need fixing in action?

 I was at ease in Singapore because I spoke the language and was part of the culture, but I was often quite wound-up because of the pace of life.

 Here, like the Berliners, I am less exhausted and more relaxed.
 These *true* restful Sundays have helped me to systematically pause every week to heal my mind, body, and soul.

-I think there are many intangible benefits for society its people have more free time:
+I think there are many intangible benefits for society when its people have more free time:

 - It democratises the “good life” to all, not just those who can afford to buy more things or to take leave from work
 - It creates more time for cultural activities because people have more time to patronise events and stay around to chit chat